substance/legacy-docs/substance/lens_manual/content.md

       document_url: documentURL
     });

 Keep in mind, with eLife Lens you can display any NLM-compatible XML file or JSON document that conforms to the Lens Article spec.
 You can enrich your HTML file with `<meta>` tags etc. to ensure Google crawlablility.
-There is no server infrastructure needed to run Lens.
-It's 100% browser-based.
+There is no server infrastructure needed to run Lens, as it is 100% browser-based.
 If you have questions, please consult the [Lens Mailinglist](https://groups.google.com/forum/#!forum/elife-lens).

 # Development Setup